SuperOfficeDocs/superoffice-docs/docs/api/netserver/whats-new/ns-70/multithreading.md

 * And because the syntax for working with threads tends to be complicated NetServer uses multi-threading internally, and we have some useful infrastructure

-* .NET 4.0 and the Task Parallell Library are also very nice
+* .NET 4.0 and the Task Parallel Library are also very nice

 ## Easy Multi-threading

-If your problem can be partitioned into independent parts, then you’re home free.
+If your problem can be partitioned into independent parts, then you’re home-free.

 * Put each part in a method
-* Call the methods in parallell using the ThreadManager
+* Call the methods in parallel using the ThreadManager
 * Use the results

 The real trick is to recognize these cases in your code!